antarctica/bas-air-unit-network-dataset/README.md

    1. enter a suitable *Name* or designator (maximum 6 characters)
    2. enter a suitable *Comment*, which consists of 5 elements in the order below, each separated with a `|` (vertical bar) character:
-      1. *description*: a full, or formal name for the waypoint (maximum 17 characters)
+      1. *name*: a full, or formal name for the waypoint (maximum 17 characters)
       2. *co-located with*: name of a related depot, instrument and/or other feature - use `N/A` if not relevant
       3. *last accessed at*: date waypoint was last accessed in the form `YYYY-MM-DD` - use `N/A` if unvisited
       4. *last accessed by*: pilot that that last accessed waypoint - use `N/A` if unvisited